techie-joe/core-dev/_includes/preview.md

 ## Heading 1
 {: .h1 }

 H1 holds everything together.
-It is the gravitational anchor of the document.
+It is the anchor of a document.
 Without it, paragraphs would simply drift into void.
 Usually there is only one per page dedicated for the main title.
 But you can also mock an H1 using the `h1` class.
 {: .text-justify }

 ## Heading 2